How to Become a Travel Nurse

 Some examples are:

-When looking for a great fit, consider your previous experience, comfort level with the care setting, desired shifts and what you love!
+When looking for the best types of travel nursing jobs for you, consider your previous experience, comfort level with the care setting, desired shifts and what you love!
 Nursing agencies will verify that you have the skills and any specialty certifications needed before assigning you to a specialty unit.

 Becoming a travel nurse is a great goal, but this career course will require some hard work.
 Nursing school to become an RN typically takes three to four years to complete, depending on what type of program you choose.
 A BSN (bachelor’s) nursing degree is preferred over an ASN (associate) nursing degree in most cases and can demand a bit more pay.
 BSN nurses also have more opportunities for advancement and specialty roles.

-Preparation for a nursing program starts with health and science coursework – including courses like anatomy and physiology, chemistry, microbiology, pharmacology and nutrition.
+The travel nurse education requirements include an ASN or BSN, and preparation for travel nurse programs starts with health and science coursework – including courses like anatomy and physiology, chemistry, microbiology, pharmacology and nutrition.
 Nursing courses each have a classroom component and a clinical component, which involves hands-on nursing skills training and taking care of patients while under supervision.

 NCLEX Exam